AaltoSciComp/scicomp-docs/triton/quickstart/quickconnecting.rst

     # afterwards exit from kosh
     exit

-Now you do the same for triton by using our defined proxy jump over kosh.
+Now you do the same for Triton by using our defined proxy jump over kosh.

 ::